guanzzzz/tdbreader/README.md

 # tdbreader
-Toolkit for reading TDB files and converting
+Toolkit for reading TDB (Thermodynamic DataBase) files and converting